fbpx

 What part of Oahu is the best to stay?

 The most popular place to stay in Oahu is in Waikiki.
 That’s where you’ll find the majority of hotels and resorts.
-Turtle Bay up on the North Shore is popular for people who want to get away from crowds.
+The Ritz-Carlton O’ahu, Turtle Bay up on the North Shore is popular for people who want to get away from crowds.
 Ko Olina is the newest area attracting resorts like Disney Aulani.

 When is the best time to visit Oahu?